Gang Wars - The Failure of COMMUNITY/Enforcement Tactics

 and the Need for Effective Public Safety Strategies.

 It is the ability to fight insurgency and gangs with the full understanding that they are one and the same.
-We have failed for too long and the proven approach of CommSmart US's People is available now, worldwide.
-The amassed information and expertise of the team is forever educating and enforcing the tactile abilities for countries, cities and communities to reclaim their residential rights and live in safety once more.
+We have failed for too long and the proven approach of CommSmart's People is available now, worldwide.
+The amassed information and expertise of the team is forever educating and enforcing the tactile abilities of countries, cities, and communities to reclaim their residential rights and live in safety once more.

 It is not just having a preconceived plan or collecting data to place in a report.
 It is the ability to evaluate the issues, which have many differing elements on various levels and then reacting and enacting the formulated plan for the specific concerns that have been established.

-Having a vast tool chest with different scenarios in mind, is the key.
-Having individuals that care and meticulously plan the solution with their clients and community in mind is CommSmart US's People’s modus operandi.
+Having a vast tool chest with different scenarios in mind is the key.
+Having individuals that care and meticulously plan the solution with their clients and community in mind is CommSmart's People’s modus operandi.

 With keen evaluation, the team is a full boots on the ground unit that accumulates chatter, social medium intelligence and analyzes with proprietary software and does not place it in a data silo, it lays out the plan of action and works hand-in-hand with the authorities to initiate the cleansing for the community to be transported back to normal, which they fully deserve.